Experimental entanglement of temporal order: No-go theorem for definite temporal order

 where $0 \leqslant \zeta \leqslant 1$ is the probability with which one or the other order is chosen and $\mathcal{Y}\bigl(\mathcal{X}(\cdot)\bigr)$ is a composition of operations $\mathcal{X}$ and $\mathcal{Y}$.
-While in the current work we limit our analysis to the case of only $N=2$ parties, an analogue relation can be established for $N>2$ parties, giving rise to a classical mixture of all possible permutations among the $N$ parties, or to a dynamical causal order, where the causal order between operations may depend on operations performed beforehand \cite{Abbott2017genuinely}.
-If a process cannot be written in the form of Eq. \ref{eqn:convex_mixture}, it is called a `causally non-separable process'.
+(While in the current work we limit our analysis to the case of only $N=2$ parties, an analogue relation can be established for $N>2$ parties, giving rise to a classical mixture of all possible permutations among the $N$ parties, or to a dynamical causal order, where the causal order between operations may depend on operations performed beforehand~\cite{Abbott2017genuinely}.)
+If a process cannot be written in the form of Eq.~\eqref{eqn:convex_mixture}, it is called a ``causally non-separable process.''

-Within the GPT framework, we now consider $\omega$ to be a state of the following composite system: one system (the \textit{control} system) governing the order in which the operations $\mathcal{A}$ and $\mathcal{B}$ are applied, and one system (the \textit{target} system) on which the operations are performed.
-We will further imagine that there are two parties, S1 and S2, each possessing one such composite system.
+Within the GPT framework, we now consider $\omega$ to be a state of the following composite system: one system (the \textit{control} system) governing the order in which the operations $\mathcal{A}$ and $\mathcal{B}$ are applied, and another system (the \textit{target} system) on which the operations are performed.
+We will further consider that there are two parties, S1 and S2, each possessing one such composite system.
+No restrictions are applied to the state of the control system (thus, for instance, the composite control state may violate a Bell inequality).

-In the \textbf{Methods - Section III.} we prove a \textit{no-go theorem}, stating that any two-party system that obeys the following three assumptions cannot violate a Bell inequality.
+In Appendix~\ref{Met-Sec:ProofTheorem} we prove a \textit{no-go theorem}, stating that any two-party system obeying the following three assumptions cannot violate a Bell inequality (below we briefly summarize our theorem, saving the detailed version for Appendix~\ref{Met-Sec:ProofTheorem}).